Free to participate

 Programme Structure

-The LINC Programme comprises of 6 modules delivered over 2 semesters (Autumn and Spring) and amounting to 60 credits (ECTS).
-The programme is based on an online model of delivery (i.e. online learning and online classroom sessions), addressing the flexible learning requirements of our students.
-Each module will consist of 3 recorded lessons each week which you can listen to at any time, a weekly online tutorial, and one live class/webinar per module.
+The LINC Programme which is a Level 6 Special Purpose Award comprises of 6 modules delivered over 2 semesters (Autumn and Spring) and amounting to 60 credits (ECTS).
+The programme is based on a flexible model of delivery addressing the learning requirements and needs of our students.
+Each module will consist of 3 recorded lessons each week which students can listen to at any time, a weekly online tutorial, and one live webinar per module.
+In addition to this, there will also be an opportunity for students to attend two in person classroom sessions with their Tutor for the Portfolio Module, one in the Autumn Semester and the other in the Spring Semester.

 The programme is embedded in Aistear – the Early Childhood Curriculum Framework, and Siolta – the National Quality Framework.